 - Explain that you are unable to increase your offer of payment to this creditor without upsetting the other arrangements you have made.
 Point out that you have to treat all your creditors fairly.

-If a creditor has accepted your offer of payment but is still adding interest, then use the Freeze interest sample letter towards the end of this fact sheet.
+If a creditor has accepted your offer of payment but is still adding interest, then use the Freeze interest sample letter.

 Sometimes creditors refuse to freeze the interest altogether or only agree to reduce the interest that they are charging.